sonianicoletti/Essence_LLM/data/markdown/Essence_seminar.md

 - A foundation for accessible, inter-operable method and practice definitions.
 - And most importantly, a way to help teams understand where they are, and what they should do next.

-# What makes Essence more than a caonceptual framework
+# What makes Essence more than a conceptual framework
 Essence Guiding principles: actionable, extensible, practical.
 Actionable:
 - Alphas helps assess & drive progress and health of project